 Honors in the Major

-Honors in the major requires a minimum of 3.5 GPA and achieving an assessment of Honors on your Political Science Senior Thesis.
+Honors in the major requires a minimum of 3.5 GPA in political science and achieving an assessment of Honors on your Political Science Senior Thesis.

 Current students, remember: You should follow the official College Catalog from the year you entered Carthage and work with your advisors and the department chair to ensure all requirements are met.